Limitation of the Vend: Number of participants

 Of the large number of mines on the Tyne towards the end, most were second-rate collieries with small outputs and high production costs: they had proliferated because of the attractively high prices established by the cartel.

-Matthias Dunn, however, blamed overoptimistic promotion of new mining companies and irresponsible bank lending:
+Matthias Dunn also blamed overoptimistic promotion of new mining companies and irresponsible bank lending:

 The true causes of this overflowing supply, which rendered the regulation impracticable, may be set down to the extension of public railways into new districts, and the facility with which money was obtained from the Joint Stock Banks; hence, arose three great Coal Companies, whose object it was to lease and win coal fields in those districts, thus laid open.
 The flattering statements put forth by the projectors, upon those occasions, enlisted shareholders from all parts of the kingdom, the result of which, may be said to have been a total loss of the property embarked.

 Parliament was told in June 1836 that, of the collieries on the three rivers, 12 were not in the cartel.